spryker/spryker-docs/docs/scos/dev/features/202108.0/approval-process/approval-process-feature-overview.md

 title: Approval Process feature overview
 description: This topic provides a detailed overview of the Approval Process feature.
 originalLink: https://documentation.spryker.com/2021080/docs/approval-process-feature-overview
+originalArticleId: 6a13ff93-6cd0-4461-afe9-6c6101991d5e
 redirect_from:
   - /2021080/docs/approval-process-feature-overview
   - /2021080/docs/en/approval-process-feature-overview
+  - /docs/approval-process-feature-overview
+  - /docs/en/approval-process-feature-overview
 ---

 The *Approval Process* feature enables B2B customers to have multiple people contributing to the ordering process but requires the manager's approval to proceed with the checkout.

-Permissions related to the approval process are configured based on the restrictions applied to a [company role](https://documentation.spryker.com/docs/company-user-roles-and-permissions-overview).
+Permissions related to the approval process are configured based on the restrictions applied to a [company role](/docs/scos/dev/features/{{ page.version }}/company-account/company-account-feature-overview/company-user-roles-and-permissions-overview.html).
 Generally, the approval process is initiated when the cart total exceeds a certain amount set in the *Buy up to grand total* permissions.
 For example, an employee in a company may have to send their order to the manager for approval if the total order cost is above a certain amount.
 Only after the manager has received the request and approved the order, the employee can proceed to the checkout.

 When a company user requests approval for their cart, the cart gets locked, and the users are not able to edit it.